ZekDtonik/ZekDtonik/README.md

 ![Top Langs](https://github-readme-stats-kevin-santanas-projects-4223389a.vercel.app/api/top-langs/?username=zekdtonik&bg_color=000&border_color=30A3DC&title_color=E94D5F&text_color=FFF)

+### More of me ###

+- 🔭 I’m currently working on Full Platform Refactor Zero to Hero on [BnBoats](https://bnboats.com)
+- 🌱 I’m currently learning IA Fundamentals and Advanced concepts for web.
+- 🤔 I’m looking for help with GoLang
+- 💬 Ask me about anything tech related
+- ⚡ Fun fact: I was keep wake up to 4a.m clock trying to start a server on a VPS with docker container on wrong server SSH because they was similar.
+I know, i know..
+I cried on corner on fetal position when I noticed. 😂

 <!--
 https://github.com/ZekDtonik/ZekDtonik/assets/24943857/88380dbf-0ff3-4864-acd5-a5b00ae2a8bc
 **ZekDtonik/ZekDtonik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=ZekDtonik&show_icons=true&theme=radical&count_private=true)
 Here are some ideas to get you started:
 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=ZekDtonik&show_icons=true&theme=radical&count_private=true)
-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->